 If your job exceeds the requested memory, UGE will automatically and silently kill it.
 This can sometimes lead to jobs apparently vanishing from the queue.
 To help with diagnosing this, we have the "wheres_my_job" command, which will let you know if your job has been killed by the batch system for exceeding memory in the last week.
 You invoke it with

+Information about jobs is filled by a cron that runs hourly, so if you don't see your job ID, check again in an hour.
 You can also query the extended records about your job with the qacct command

 qacct -o <user_name> -j